Harshit-Chordiya/Easy-Clicks/README.md

 **Easy-Clicks** is designed to bridge the gap between manual effort and automation.
 It allows you to:
 - Build flexible workflows by connecting specialized nodes.
 - Automate repetitive tasks like web scraping and data processing.
-- Seamlessly manage multi-platform communication and complex decision trees.
+- Seamlessly manage multi-platform communication.

 In essence, Easy-Clicks transforms your workflow into an efficient, automated system tailored to your specific needs.